Actionable Book Summary: This is Marketing by Seth Godin

 In a world where we’re bombarded with offers and different ads about products that will supposedly make our lives better, it’s kind of crazy to think that you actually have a brand.
 That people even know your domain.
 You should be proud if people are mentioning your twitter user every now and then.

 Your brand is not what you think – it’s not your logo.
 It’s not even what you sell.
 It’s not the colors you use on the packaging or the layout of your website.
 A brand is your promise to the customers.
-Is what they expect from you.
+It is what they expect from you.
 That’s why it takes so much time to build a brand.

 People aren’t stupid.
 Since attention is scarce nowadays, we now have a radar that filters everything that doesn’t align with our values or looks too good to be true.